metacpan/metacpan-cpan-extracted/distros/R/RxPerl/README.md

 This module is an implementation of [Reactive Extensions](http://reactivex.io/) in Perl.
 It replicates the behavior of [rxjs 6](https://www.npmjs.com/package/rxjs) which is the JavaScript implementation of ReactiveX.

-Currently 93 of the 100+ operators in rxjs are implemented in this module.
+Currently 100 of the more than 100 operators in rxjs are implemented in this module.

 # EXPORTABLE FUNCTIONS